PhilipGriffith/AHPy/README.md

 }
 ```

-Calling `report()` on Compare objects at lower levels of the hierarchy will provide different information, depending on the level in which it's in:
+Calling `report()` on Compare objects at lower levels of the hierarchy will provide different information, depending on the level they're in:

 ```python
 >>> report = cost.report(show=True)